learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 So, as we move through this reading, let's assume that our hypothetical program has just such a `config/environment.rb` file and that the `DB[:conn]` constant refers to our connection to the database.

-Now that our hypothetical database is set up in our hypothetical program, let's move on to our `Song` class and it's equivalent database table.
+Now that our hypothetical database is set up in our hypothetical program, let's move on to our `Song` class and its equivalent database table.

 ### Creating the Table